adriankreiner/airGR_GM/README.md

 ``` r
 /opt/homebrew/bin/gfortran
 ```
-2 Find the Path for the Fortran Libraries:
+**2. Find the Path for the Fortran Libraries:**

-First, identify the specific version of GCC installed by running:
+Identify the specific version of GCC installed by running:
 ``` r
 brew --prefix gcc
 ```